DevSilv/ARCHIVED-termbase/README.md

+**This project has been archived.
+No changes and updates are planned.**

+---

 # termbase

 This project contains a web application that facilitates displaying, creating and editing a knowledge base containing words, terms and similar.
 The words, terms etc. may be of any sort; e.g., it may be English words or some programming terms.